snake-flu/jclusterfunk/cluster.md

 `cog_global_2020-11-29_metadata.csv` – an metadata csv containing the lineages designation for each tip.
 `cog_global_2020-11-29_tree.nexus` – the tree file with the lineages added as annotations

+## Finding new lineages

+Having assigned the existing lineages in the step above, jclusterfunk will then try to find new lineages.
+For this it requires the deltrans parsimony reconstruction annotated in the tree using `country_uk_deltran`.
+It will find nodes with a transition from non-UK to UK without any existing UK lineage designations and give it the next UK lineage number.

 ## Labelling the clusters (continuing)

 For the next run, the existing clusters can be used to ensure continuity of cluster labelling (and thus lineage designation):